 Preheat oven to 450 degrees.
 Line a large baking sheet with parchment paper.
 Cut cauliflower into big bite-size florets (see picture).
 Set aside.

-Mix 1 cup flour, 1.5 cups milk (2% dairy milk or unsweetened non-dairy milk), 1 teaspoon each salt and garlic powder, 1/2 teaspoon each paprika and pepper, and 1 tablespoon coconut oil.
+Mix together 1 cup flour, 1.5 cups milk or water, salt, garlic powder, pepper, paprika and 1 tablespoon oil.

 Meanwhile, make the buffalo sauce (if using).
-Combine 2 tablespoons coconut oil, 3/4 cup hot sauce and 1/4 tsp garlic powder in a small sauce pan.
-Heat over low heat for 3-5 minutes.
+Combine 2 tablespoons coconut oil or butter with 3/4 cup hot sauce, garlic powder and salt in a small sauce pan.
+Heat over low heat for 3-5 minutes, whisking/stirring frequently.

-*I made two different batches, one using whole wheat flour and one using all-purpose flour.
+*I’ve made this recipe with whole wheat flour and also with all-purpose flour.
 I found that the all-purpose flour created a better crispness and color, but the whole wheat was super good too.
-Next time, I will probably stick with the whole wheat for the added nutritional value.
+Generally I will stick with the whole wheat for the added nutritional value.

 **These are tasty reheated so feel free to make ahead.
 Simply bake the refrigerated “wings” at 450 degrees for 10-15 minutes or until crisp.